richardschoen/gccsamples/README.md

 # gccsamples
-This repository is a place for C samples created with gcc for IBM i and Linux
+This repository is a place for C and C++ samples created with gcc for IBM i and Linux

 # grepsrclib.cpp - Scan selected IBM i library source members for selected string
 Build command: